gwongwen/stm32wle5_rtos_test/README.md

 ## Overview

-This application prints "Hello World" to the console
+This application prints "Hello World" to the console.

 **First Board used** :  Cicecrone board by Move-X